 April 1 – June 30:

-- Mid Year Discussion (face-to-face meeting between supervisor and employee) occurs each year between April 1 and June 30.
+Mid-Review Discussion (face-to-face meeting between supervisor and employee) occurs each year between April 1 and June 30.
 The date the discussion occurred and the discussion details are documented on the Mid-Review Discussion form or by some other method.
-The employee and the supervisor sign and date the Mid Year Discussion signature block.
+The employee and the supervisor sign and date the Mid-Review Discussion signature block.

-- Prior to the final review conference between the supervisor and the employee, the supervisor (manager) and reviewer, (normally the supervisor's manager), sign and date the Annual Performance Review Discussion signature block on the form.
+Prior to the final review conference between the supervisor and the employee, the supervisor (manager) and reviewer, (normally the supervisor's manager), sign and date the End of Review Performance Discussion signature block on the form.
 After the final review conference, the employee signs and dates the form.

-- Recognizing an employee's performance reinforces continued success.
-Rewards may be non-monetary or monetary.
-Non-monetary rewards include a thank-you card, certificate of appreciation, or a small token of appreciation, etc. The monetary reward process will be tied to performance beginning fiscal year 2011.
+Recognizing an employee's performance reinforces continued success.
+Non-monetary rewards include a thank-you card, certificate of appreciation, or a small token of appreciation, etc.

 Questions regarding the Employee Performance Review System should be directed to the Division of Human Resources at (785) 532-6277.